-How to Dual Head Infrared Emitter Cable
+How to Dual Head Infrared Emitter Cable?

 A dual-head infrared emitter cable has two infrared transmitter heads that can attach to the infrared sensors of audio/video components.
 This allows the components to receive infrared signals from a remote control extender system.